GauravKBaruah/GauravKBaruah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
   Hi there!
 I am Gaurav.
-I am currently a PhD student at University of Zurich particularly interested on investigating how populations respond to different environmental perturbations and if there are  early warning signals associated with population regime shifts.
+This is beta version of a webpage i am currently making.
+I am  a PhD student at University of Zurich particularly interested on investigating how populations respond to different environmental perturbations and if there are  early warning signals associated with population regime shifts.
    To achieve this, I am using a combination of simulation-based modelling approach and experimental methods involving laboratory microcosms.
 In my current work,